 ·Social skills groups

 ·quiet areas around the school available to all children and the Sanctuary Club at lunchtime

-Where it is felt that pupils are encountering significant emotional difficulties the support of outside agencies will be considered, such as the Emotional Wellbeing and Mental Health service, The Junction, Mind and the School Nurse.
+Where it is felt that pupils are encountering significant emotional difficulties the support of outside agencies will be considered, such as the Emotional Wellbeing and Mental Health service, Mind and the School Nurse.

 The school follows the advice set out in the Department for Education document: Mental Health and Behaviour in Schools updated in November 2014.